What is Capital Structure?

 These items represent the shareholders’ investment in the company.
 Note these amounts are recorded at the amount invested at the time and not the current market value.

-Leverage = Debt or net debt / Equity
+Leverage = Debt / Equity

 Capital Structure and Stage of Growth:

 The choice of capital structure, i.e. the mix between debt and equity often depends on where the business is in its company life cycle.

 Although startup companies may have cash, it’s often from interested investors who believe in the idea.
 Think of a company like Pinterest.
 Although it’s been operating in much the same way since 2010 it didn’t make any revenue until 2014, and has yet to reliably create profits.
 Most of its cash has been fairly unpredictable.
 If you were a bank, and thinking about the regular interest payments that debt would demand, you’d think twice before lending to Pinterest.
 So where does Pinterest’s cash come from?
 Equity.
 At the time of writing Pinterest’s gearing is 0, it has no debt.

 Mature businesses are well established in their industries.
 They are profitable and cash-flow positive and can meet regular debt interest and repayments.
 Mature businesses’ cash flows are predictable, reducing the risk to investors.
 As the company is profitable, it can take advantage of the tax deductibility on interest which will lower the cost of its overall financing.
 These companies often have a higher proportion of debt in their capital structure.